Performance Consultation / Overall Needs Analysis

 Course Design, Content Development, Team Leadership, & Project Management

-Synopsis: This project required building a curriculum from the ground up with minimal existing source material.
-I assembled and led cross-functional teams of subject matter experts, managing their involvement in content development and iteration cycles.
-Using Agile project management and Design Thinking, I guided teams through structured development sprints (12–24 hours over 12 weeks) to produce finalized courses in on-demand eLearning, virtual instructor-led, and in-person formats.
-Throughout the process, I promoted the curriculum, gathered user and stakeholder feedback, piloted and refined courses based on data, fostered cross-organizational partnerships, maintained schedules, kept contributors aligned, reported progress to the C-suite, and collaborated with a parallel team to integrate leadership courses into the curriculum.
+Synopsis: I built the curriculum from scratch with minimal source material, leading cross-functional SME teams through content development and iteration.
+Using Agile and Design Thinking, I managed 12-week development sprints (12–24 hours/team) to deliver on-demand, virtual, and in-person courses.
+I promoted the curriculum, gathered feedback, piloted and refined courses, fostered cross-org partnerships, maintained schedules, aligned contributors, reported to the C-suite, and collaborated with a parallel team to integrate leadership content.

 Roles: Facilitator and team leader, design lead and co-developer, project manager and strategic coordinator, curriculum promoter and engagement strategist, instructional coach